-Familiarize yourself with your monthly statements to keep your eye on principal payments.
-Also keep track of how much other homes are selling for in your neighborhood.
-Unfortunately, if you have a recent loan - five years or fewer, you likely haven't had a chance to pay very much of the principal: you are paying mostly interest.
+Familiarize yourself with your monthly statements to keep a running total of principal payments.
+Pay attention to the purchase prices of other houses in your immediate area.
+Unfortunately, if yours is a recent loan - five years or under, you likely haven't been able to pay very much of the principal: you are paying mostly interest.

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.